 Yes, while devices can be set to automatically speak to the cloud at certain intervals, directions can also be sent from the cloud to the device.
 However, developers have the option of choosing to use only downlink communication, which helps to extend battery life in devices.

-Sigfox is all but impossible to jam, and redundancy is built in to provide a reliable connection.
-Most devices are covered by three or more base stations, and each module will send its data in triplicate, with each piece sent on a different frequency.
+Sigfox is extremely difficult to jam, and redundancy is built in to provide a reliable connection.
+Over 2.5 million alarms in Spain are connected over Sigfox because of its anti-jamming capability.
+Significant redundancy is built into the network.
+Most devices are covered by three or more base stations, and each device will send its data in triplicate, on three different frequencies.